Madonna: Truth or Dare: Synopsis

-As the tour continues, Madonna's throat problems worsen while Warren Beatty becomes more fed up with the cameras.
+As the tour continues, Madonna's throat problems worsen while her boyfriend Warren Beatty becomes more fed up with the cameras.
 During a throat examination in Madonna's hotel room, Beatty chastises her for the documentary, telling her the atmosphere is driving everyone insane.
 Madonna ignores him, and when she declines to have the rest of her examination done off camera, he starts laughing, saying, "She doesn't want to live off-camera, much less talk...
 What point is there of existing off-camera?".
 Due to her throat problems, she cancels some of her shows.
 In New York City, her doctor instructs her not to talk and she finds herself isolated in her apartment with only her assistant Melissa Crowe.
 Madonna is upset at losing contact with the dancers.

 The third and final leg of the tour kicks off in Europe with everyone in better spirits.
 As the tour nears Italy, Pope John Paul II attempts to have it banned, forcing Madonna to cancel one of two shows in Rome.
 Sandra Bernhard appears to cheer up Madonna.
 Madonna tells Sandra that she's interested in meeting Antonio Banderas.
 When Pedro Almodóvar throws a party in Madrid, Madonna spends a week thinking up ways to seduce Banderas, but it turns out that he is married.
 While Madonna works in her hotel room, voice-overs from her family, friends, and co-workers describe the star.
 Though she is happier now than she was on her last tour, Sandra does not think that she takes enough time to enjoy her successes.
 Others describe her in unflattering terms.

 As the tour winds down, the group plays a game of truth or dare? and Madonna is dared to perform fellatio on a glass bottle.
 She's then asked who has been the "love of your life for your whole life?", to which she replies without hesitation, "Sean.
 Sean".
 She then invites her dancers and backup singers, one by one, to join her in bed, where she imparts "words of wisdom" to each.
 While the show's closing act, "Keep It Together", plays, a montage of Madonna saying good-bye to her dancers is shown.
 The film ends with a clip of Madonna telling director Alek Keshishian to go away and, "Cut it, Alek!
 Cut it, Goddamnit!"